 The National Ecological Observatory Network, or NEON, is a continental-scale observation facility funded by NSF and designed to collect long-term open access ecological data to better understand how US ecosystems are changing.
 NEON offers workshops to train students and researchers on key skills to work with NEON data.

 In the NEON Airborne Observation Platform (AOP) Workshop (November 2020), attendees learned to use the NEON Data API through hands-on exercises using CyVerse to analyze NEON’s AOP remote sensing data in the RStudio, Project Juypter (Python) notebooks, and open source desktop GIS applications (QGIS, GDAL, PDAL, GRASS-GIS).

 - How to understand and use NEON Data API

 - How to work with RStudio and Python Notebook

 - How to store and move data around the Cloud

 - How to scale up computation from laptop to Cloud to HPC

 How to Request CyVerse Resources for Teaching

-Submit the form for Requesting Resources via the CyVerse Portal.
-You will need to describe your activity, size of audience, resources needed, etc. A CyVerse team member will follow up with you.
+Submit the form for Requesting Resources via the CyVerse User Portal.
+Please describe your activity, size of audience/class, resources needed, etc. A CyVerse team member will follow up with you.